Nutrition in Plants Class 10

 Nutrition in Plants

-Plants are able to produce their own food through a process called photosynthesis, which occurs in the chloroplasts of plant cells.
-During photosynthesis, energy from sunlight is used to convert carbon dioxide and water into glucose (a type of sugar) and oxygen.
+Plants are able to produce their own food through a process called Photosynthesis, which takes place in the chloroplasts of plant cells.
+During photosynthesis, the energy from sunlight is used to convert carbon dioxide and water into glucose (a type of sugar) and oxygen.

-Plants also need certain nutrients in order to grow and thrive.
-These nutrients can be obtained through the soil, water, and air.
-The primary nutrients that plants need are:
+Plants also need certain nutrients to grow and thrive.
+These nutrients can be absorbed through the soil, water and air.
+The most important nutrients that plants need are:

 Nutrients required for plants growth

-1. Carbon – Carbon is a vital element for plants as it is a major component of carbohydrates, which are used for energy and cell structure.
+• Carbon – Carbon is a vital element for plants as it is a major component of carbohydrates used for energy production and cell construction.
 Carbon dioxide is absorbed from the air through the process of photosynthesis.

-4. Calcium – This element is important for the growth and development of plant cells and is involved in the synthesis of cell walls and membranes.
-It is often found in the form of calcium ions in the soil.
+• Calcium – This element is important for the growth and development of plant cells and is involved in the synthesis of cell walls and membranes.
+It is often found in the soil in the form of calcium ions.

-5. Potassium – Potassium is involved in the regulation of water balance, enzyme activity, and the synthesis of proteins and starches.
+• Potassium – Potassium is involved in the regulation of water balance, enzyme activity and the synthesis of proteins and starch.

-In addition to these primary nutrients, plants also need trace minerals such as iron, zinc, and copper.
-These minerals are often found in small amounts in the soil and are essential for the proper growth and development of plants but can be deficient in certain areas, leading to deficiencies in plants.
+In addition to these main nutrients, plants also need trace elements such as iron, zinc and copper.
+These minerals are often found in small amounts in the soil and are essential for proper plant growth and development, but may be lacking in certain areas, leading to deficiency symptoms in plants.

 Also Check – Where do Plants get each of the Raw Materials required for Photosynthesis